 Bringing up her hand to cover her mouth, Sora started to laugh, eyes closing with her mirth.
 “You’re too cute!”
 What did I just say?

-Sora felt a shift in air pressure and she instinctively ducked, twisted, and leapt back, her pendant swinging around her neck.
+Sora felt a shift in air pressure and she instinctively ducked, twisted, and leaped back, her pendant swinging around her neck.
 Opening her left eye with an impish grin, she saw Kari’s hand where her neck had been.

 Mouth opening, Kari momentarily pressed her tongue against her lower lip before flicking it back into her mouth and swallowing.
 “You’ve gotten faster.”